 While you need to submit pay stubs and income tax returns when you apply for other financial products like personal loans or a home mortgage, credit card issuers don’t typically require proof of income.
 Without this step, many issuers have the ability to approve your application online within a matter of minutes.
 Some instant approval credit cards even give you the option to access a digital card number you can use right away.

-While you may not have to prove your income, you should never lie on a credit card application.
+With this being said, you should never lie on a credit card application.
 Your card issuer probably won’t investigate your income or other details you share on your application if you’re a responsible cardholder, but misleading banks when applying for credit may still be considered bank fraud.